Gendry: Character description

+Gendry was born in the slums of King's Landing after Robert Baratheon overthrew the Targaryen Dynasty, and is one of the sixteen bastard children (twenty in the HBO television series) fathered by the new king after Robert's Rebellion ended.
+Through Robert, he is a biological (though illegitimate) nephew to King Stannis and Renly Baratheon, and a first cousin to Stannis' daughter Princess Shireen, the heiress of House Baratheon on Dragonstone and Stannis' claim to the Iron Throne.
+Through Robert's grandmother Princess Rhaelle Targaryen, King Aegon V's youngest daughter, Gendry is actually also a second cousin (once removed) to Rhaegar, Viserys and Daenerys Targaryen.

-Gendry was conceived and born in King's Landing after Robert's Rebellion ended and is one of sixteen (twenty in the television series) bastard children of King Robert Baratheon.
-He is fourteen years old when introduced in the first book, and is portrayed as tall and very muscled, having blue eyes and thick black hair, very similar to his biological father Robert in youth.
-He also looks hauntingly like a younger version of Renly Baratheon, though with a squarer jaw, bushier brows and tangled hair, but resembles his biological uncle enough that for a moment Brienne of Tarth almost mistook him for the deceased Renly.
-Gendry is an intelligent boy despite being born into poverty, but is also stubborn, sullen, suspicious, easily confused and shy around women, and Arya Stark commented that he looks pained when he tries to think.
+Gendry is 14 years old when introduced in the first book.
+He is portrayed as tall and very muscled, with blue eyes and thick black hair, very similar to his biological father Robert in youth, and Eddard Stark recognized him as Robert's son immediately upon meeting the boy.
+Gendry also looks hauntingly like a younger version of Renly Baratheon, though with a squarer jaw, bushier brows and tangled hair, but resembles his biological uncle enough that for a moment Brienne of Tarth almost mistook him for the deceased Renly.
+Gendry is an intelligent boy despite being born into poverty, but is also stubborn, sullen, suspicious, easily confused and shy around women, and Arya Stark commented that he looks "pained" when he tries to think.

-Despite being one of the only four surviving biological children of King Robert (along with Mya Stone, Edric Storm and Bella Rivers), Gendry never knew who his father was, though he did see Robert from afar multiple times and was once nearly trampled by a drunken Robert's horse while playing near the city gate.
+Despite being one of the only four surviving biological children of King Robert (along with Mya Stone, Edric Storm and Bella Rivers) at the end of the second book, Gendry never knew who his father was, though he did see Robert from afar multiple times and was once nearly trampled by a drunken Robert's horse while playing near the city gate.
 His mother was reported to have been an alehouse worker who died when Gendry was still a young boy, and all he remembers of her was that she had blonde hair.
 Later on, Tobho Mott, a master armourer from Qohor working in King's Landing, was offered double the customary fee by a "lord" with concealed identity to take Gendry in as a smith apprentice, but accepted him for free after being impressed by the boy's physique.
-Gendry turns out to be a talented apprentice, and likes to spend time polishing a bull head helmet that he proudly made for himself, which earned him the nickname "Bull" by fellow orphan boy Lommy Greenhands.
+Gendry turns out to be a talented blacksmith, and likes to spend time polishing a bull head helmet that he proudly made for himself, which earned him the nickname "Bull" by fellow orphan boy Lommy Greenhands.